Welcome To IAG Services

 Debt and money advice

-We are able to provide free advice, representation and advocacy services to court level for individuals in most aspects of debt and money advice including:
+We are able to provide assistance through the different pathways such as self-help pathway in most aspects of debt and money advice including:

-This service is offered under both the Reaching Communities and Birmingham Community Advice Projects.
+This service is offered under the Reaching Communities Project.

-We are able to provide free advice, representation and advocacy services to court level for individuals in all aspects of housing law including:
+We are able to provide assistance through the different pathways such as self-help pathway in most aspects of housing law including:

 • Rent arrears